-Natasha Jankowski, Assistant Director and Research Analyst, has presented at numerous national conferences and written various reports for NILOA.
+Natasha Jankowski, Associate Director and Research Assistant Professor with the Department of Education Policy, Organization and Leadership at the University of Illinois Urbana-Champaign, has presented at numerous national conferences and institutional events, and written various reports for NILOA.
 Her main research interests include assessment and evaluation, organizational evidence use, and evidence-based storytelling.
 She holds a PhD in Higher Education from the University of Illinois, an M.A. in Higher Education Administration from Kent State University, and a B.A. in philosophy from Illinois State University.
-She previously worked for GEAR UP Learning Centers at Western Michigan University, taught Orientation 101 at Kent State University, and worked with the Office of Community College Research and Leadership studying community colleges and public policy.
+She previously worked for GEAR UP Learning Centers at Western Michigan University and worked with the Office of Community College Research and Leadership studying community colleges and public policy.

-Jillian Kinzie, IUCPR associate research scientist, is responsible for organizing the day-to-day activities related to the case study portion of this project.
+Jillian Kinzie, Senior Scholar and Associate Director of Indiana University's Center for Postsecondary Research & NSSE Institute, is responsible for organizing the day-to-day activities related to the case study portion of this project.
 She played a similar role in managing the field research reported in Student Success in College, for which she was a senior co-author.
 In her role as associate director of the NSSE Institute for Effective Education Practice, she has worked with dozens of campuses to develop assessment strategies and advise on using the data to improve student learning.
-She was the co-principal investigator on a Teagle-funded project to evaluate the efficacy of its investment in supporting the development and use of assessment instruments in liberal arts college settings.
+She was the co-principal investigator on the Teagle-funded project to evaluate the efficacy of its investment in suppporting the development and use of assessment instruments in liberal arts college settings.

 George Kuh, co-principal investigator and project director, has published more than 300 items (23 books and monographs, 75 chapters, 220 articles), and is an internationally recognized authority on assessment and improving the quality of the undergraduate experience.
 He has received numerous awards for his research and academic leadership from both scholarly and practitioner-based organizations.
 Chancellor’s Professor Emeritus of Higher Education at Indiana University, Kuh directed the IU Center for Postsecondary Research between 1999 and 2010, which attracted more than $11 million in grants and contracts during this period.
 He was principal or co-principal investigator for projects that accounted for $9.5 million of that work, including $3.9 million from the Pew Charitable Trusts to develop and implement the National Survey of Student Engagement (NSSE), which has been used by about 1,400 four-year colleges and universities in the U.S. and Canada.
 Kuh also has provided leadership for the development and use of other large-scale institutional improvement tools including the Faculty Survey of Student Engagement, the Law Student Survey of Student Engagement, the College Student Experiences Questionnaire Assessment Program, and the Strategic National Arts Alumni Project.
 In addition, Kuh has directed several multi-institutional studies using qualitative case study methods (such as those to be used in this proposed project), two of which resulted in major books (Involving Colleges, 1991; Student Success in College, 2005/2010).

-Katie Schultz is an EdM student in the Education Policy, Organization and Leadership program at the University of Illinois.
-She received a bachelor’s degree in Business Administration from Saint Mary’s College in Notre Dame, IN, and worked for several years in accounting and finance.
-Her interests include finance-related topics such as higher education financing, student financial aid issues, and campus budgeting.
+Katie Schultz, Project Manager, is responsible for the operation and continued development of the NILOA website and general oversight of all operational aspects of the NILOA Lumina funded program initiative.
+She also provides assistance to the NILOA Research Analysts and coordinates various research projects.
+She received a bachelor's degree in Business Administration from Saint Mary's College in Notre Dame, IN and an EdM in Education Policy, Organization and Leadership from the University of Illinois.
+She previously worked for several years in accounting and finance, and her interests include finance-related topics such as higher education financing, student financial aid issues, and campus budgeting.